markovmodel/PyEMMA/doc/source/INSTALL.rst

 ==============================

-We strongly recommend to use the Anaconda scientific python distribution in order to install python-based software, including PyEMMA.
+We strongly recommend to use the Anaconda scientific python distribution in order to install Python-based software, including PyEMMA.
 Python-based software is not trivial to distribute and this approach saves you many headaches and problems that frequently arise in other installation methods.
 You are free to use a different approach (see below) if you know how to sort out problems, but play at your own risk.